Keerthykaushik-Dasoju/processing_logs/README.md

 3. **View the Results**

     The results will be written to an output file ("output.txt") in the data directory.
 This output file will contain tag counts and port-prototcol combinations count

+TODO:

+1. why python
+2. assumptions as following
+3. case sensitivity
+4. works with any type of log format
+5. tag mapping code can be reusable for future additions or replacements
+6. just added mostly used protocol numbers in the protocol number mapping can add more to that in the future
+7. what test are done
+8. analysis on my code